Lucy Peppiatt

-Lucy Peppiatt (born 1965) is a British theologian and author who is Principal of Westminster Theological Centre.
-Peppiatt was appointed as Dean of Studies in 2012, and since 2013 she has she re-established WTC as one of the leading independent, interdenominational, charismatic, theological colleges in her role as Principal.
+Lucy Peppiatt (born 1965) is a British theologian and author who is President of Westminster Theological Centre.
+Peppiatt was appointed as Dean of Studies in 2012, in 2013 was appointed Principal, and became President in 2025.
+Since then she has re-established WTC as one of the leading independent, interdenominational, charismatic, theological colleges.
 She and her husband, Nick Crawley, founded Crossnet Church in 2004.
 She is now the chair of Crossnet Trust, which comprises a network of small community churches.

 Early life and education

 Peppiatt was born in 1965 in London, England.
 As a teenager she lived in Larchmont, NY, and attended Mamaroneck High School between 1979-1981, and then Malborough College, Wiltshire, between 1981-1983.

 Peppiatt has a bachelor degree in English Literature from the University of Birmingham (1987), and a Bachelor of Divinity degree from the University of London (2003).
 She completed an MA in Systematic Theology from King's College London in 2005.
 In 2011, she was awarded a PhD from the University of Otago in New Zealand, with a thesis titled Spirit Christology and Mission supervised by Prof. Murray Rae.